19 Feb Did Ballet Originate in Russia?

 6. The First Russian Ballet School Was Founded In 1738

 Since it was first introduced to the country in the 17th Century, ballet had been a popular attraction.
-To cater to students, the first ballet school was introduced in the 1738.
+To cater to students, the first ballet school was introduced in 1738.
 This would soon grow in popularity, occupying a significant cultural role by the 1800s.

 As we mentioned, ballet has a long history in Russia.
 Since it came from Italy and France, it grew increasingly popular with the people, who were entertained by the storytelling and costuming.
-Because of this, the first school was established in the 1738.
-The Vaganova Academy of Russian was first known as the Imperial Ballet School.
+Because of this, the first school was established in 1738.
+The Vaganova Academy of Russian Ballet was first known as the Imperial Ballet School.

 As more people started to learn the craft, it grew in popularity.
 Today, Russian ballet is regarded as one of the most popular forms of dance in the world.
 But why is ballet so important in Russia?
 Many believe that it’s a matter of national pride.
 Russians love to see their talented dancers impress the rest of the world with their technical skills and flexibility.
-They also place a lot of value onto their skilled dancers, in the same way, that Hollywood takes pride in their skilled actors.
+They also place a lot of value on their skilled dancers, in the same way, that Hollywood takes pride in their skilled actors.